philipp-schwarz/draw16/README.md

 - Mark this always visible area for development
 - Consider using a fallback code if the visible area would be hidden

 This works only for landscape screens and messes up when a smartphone rotates.
-Show a "rotate phone" info text if the phone is in portrait mode.
+Show a "rotate phone" info text if the device is in portrait mode and locking is not set.

 ## HTML mix mode